 Weapons Possession and/or Use (Honesty, Respect for Diversity, Problem Solving, Communication, Participation, Awareness) The consequence for weapon possession and/or use is an expulsion hearing and the involvement of law enforcement.
 Possession of a weapon indicates the premeditated intention to solve problems with violence or the threat of violence.
-It is an irrational, unkind, and illegal action.
+Weapon possession will not be tolerated and is illegal.

-ACADEMICS STUDENT HANDBOOK 2020-2021
+ACADEMICS STUDENT HANDBOOK 2021-2022